keenethics/keenethics/posts/keenethics-continues-collecting-stellar-client-reviews-at-clutch.md

 KeenEthics is also recognized as the Top Rated Upwork Agency, the Top App Development Company of 2018 by Business of Apps, and the Top Software Development Company by SDCR.

-We have been featured as <a href="https://www.softwaredevelopmentcompany.co/software-development-companies/" target="_blank" rel="noopener noreferrer nofollow">Top Software Development Company</a> on SoftwareDevelopmentCompany.co
+<p>We have been featured as <a href="https://www.softwaredevelopmentcompany.co/software-development-companies/" target="_blank" rel="noopener noreferrer nofollow">Top Software Development Company</a> on SoftwareDevelopmentCompany.co</p>

 <div style="display: flex; flex-wrap: wrap; justify-content: center; margin: 10px -15px 40px -15px 40px -15px; align-items: center;">
   <div style="padding: 15px">